 Oscar Peren: One thing that I value a lot is that my mother always taught me to never be afraid, and never hide what I feel or what I want to do.
 She told me to always be brave enough to let people know who I really am—and that is Oscar Peren.

 When my father died, another man came into the family, like a new father.
 It happens rarely but it can happen.
 I didn’t like the idea at all.
 I said, “Mama, I'm not willing to receive orders from somebody who’s just not my dad.
 So I'm leaving.”
 So I left.
 I had no work, no idea, no plans, no nothing, just wanted to leave.
 There was this person from Spanish origin in Guatemala City who offered me a job to take care of a little kid.
 He was two years old.
 That little boy later became a very famous soccer player.
 I was the nanny for two years of this little kid!
 I'm a painter but I taught him how to kick a ball.

-The Call of San Juan Comalapa: Mayan Roots, Religion & Legends
+The Call of San Juan Comalapa: Mayan Roots, Religion and Legends

 Meg: What made you come back to Comalapa from Guatemala City?